hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 ## PCA

 The scores for each PC is stored within the embeddings slot of the Seurat object.
-These can be accessed by uisng the `Embeddings()` function.
+These can be accessed by using the `Embeddings()` function.

 ```r
 # Alternative method of accessing PCA values